Greg Gagne (wrestler): Personal life

 Gagne played football at the University of Minnesota from 1967 to 1969.
 He transferred to the University of Wyoming in 1970 where he played ten games as quarterback.

 Gagne was married to Mary Gail (née Graiziger) and has three children.
-His sister Kathleen is married to fellow professional wrestler Lawrence Whistler, best known as Larry Zbyzsko.
+His sister Kathleen is married to fellow professional wrestler Lawrence Whistler, best known as Larry Zbyszko.

 When his run with WCW was over, Gagne sold Mitsubishi cars in Minnesota.
 On April 30, 2006, it was announced that he would be working for World Wrestling Entertainment full-time as a road agent, starting at Backlash.
 He also worked at WWE's training camp Ohio Valley Wrestling (OVW).
 He later parted ways with WWE.
 He runs a small commodity trading fund on behalf of retired AWA talent.
 In addition, in 2009, Gagne opened a professional wrestling school in Mound, Minnesota.
 He has also coached football.

 Gagne's wife Mary Gail, died on March 29, 2019.